← Back to Blog

 ---

-This post is adapted from Module 12 of our Advanced course.
-Want to see real export cost breakdowns and pricing models from our farms?
-Join the free community at [skool.com/particular-3064](https://skool.com/particular-3064) to learn how specialty pricing works from the producer side.
+Pricing is where quality meets business.
+Want to see real export cost breakdowns and how we price our lots?
+Join the community at skool.com/particular-3064 to learn how specialty pricing works from the producer side.

 Want to learn more?